 Considerable ingenuity has been displayed in arranging so that the rear chain cover is free to move with the lower and movable portion of the spring frame.

-The mudguarding has been particularly well carried out, the guards being xxx in. in diameter, while an additional mudshield is fitted to the down tube, and is arranged so as not to impede the cooling.
+The mudguarding has been particularly well carried out, while an additional mudshield is fitted to the down tube, and is arranged so as not to impede the cooling.
 This is continued below the power unit, and acts as an efficient undershield.